waku-org/specs/standards/application/relay-reliability.md

 In other words, an application defines a payload over Waku and is interested in e2e delivery between application users.
 Waku provides a pub/sub broadcast transport, which is interested in reliably routing a message to all participants in the pub/sub broadcast group.

 Before we have a complete design for e2e reliability, we need to compose existing protocols to increase the reliability of the relay protocol.
 This document proposes a few options for such composition.
+The approch proposed here can also be applied to scenarios which depend on [Light Push](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/19/lightpush.md) and [Filter](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/12/filter.md) protocol, since they are service wrappers of Relay protocol.

 ## Motivation